ADVANTAGES AND CHARACTERISTICS OF MICROLEARNING

-- Graininess – Microlearning excels in situations where people need immediate help or assistance at a granular level.
+- Graininess – It excels in situations where people need immediate help or assistance at a granular level.

-- Variation – Microlearning is not only compact, it is focused, offering just the right information through various mediums necessary to help a learner achieve a specific objective.
+- Variation – Microlearning is compact, as well as focused, offering just the right information through various mediums.
+This is necessary to help a learner achieve a specific objective.
 Microlearning can be a small piece of a larger learning program.

-Microlearning has caught the attention of organisations and employees alike.
-It provides various advantages which has made it a favoured option among eLearning developers as well as users.
+It has caught the attention of organizations and employees alike.
+It provides various advantages which have made it a favored option among eLearning developers as well as users.

 Some of its advantages include:

-- Short attention spans – Today’s learners want information to be available in small bursts which they can go through without spending much time.
-Microlearning meets that need.
+- Short attention spans – Today’s learners want the information to be available in small bursts which they can go through without spending much time.

-- Provides multi device comparability – Microlearning courses can be delivered on several devices.
-Learners have the flexibility to access training on the device of their choice, be it a laptop, computer or a smartphone.
-They have the luxury of learning anytime, anywhere and on any device.
-Moreover, they are not bound to stick to their desks.
+- Provides multi-device comparability – courses can be delivered on several devices.
+Learners have the flexibility to access training on the device of their choice, be it a laptop, computer, or smartphone.
+They have the luxury of learning anytime, anywhere, and on any device.
+They don’t always have to stick to their desks.

-- Provides just in time learning – Microlearning modules provide brief, specific knowledge to learners when they need it.
+- Provides just-in-time learning – Its modules provide brief, specific knowledge to learners when they need it.
 This aspect of microlearning not just engages learners but also meets their demand to get information at the time of need.